 I reached Cloud Pond shelter as the sun was setting, so tired that I broke my own rule and did not wash up before getting into my sleeping bag.
 I awoke at sunrise, about 4:30 a.m., feeling sticky, emaciated, and weak.
 I was on the trail by 6:00 a.m., desperate to evaporate those last nineteen miles, the feel of a hot shower on my skin and the taste of cold beer in my mouth.
 I have hiked over forty miles in one pull before.
 Surely I could conquer a mere nineteen miles...

 The forest was Faustian, full of bogs and bugs and climbs and slips and falls and suffocating blackflies.
 By noon I had only made ten miles, so dubious about my prospects that considered rolling up in my rain coat alongside the trail, anything to get the blackflies out of my face.

-Three miles from the highway to Monson, about 5:30 p.m., I was spent. there is a shelter at this point, Leeman.
-I have never stayed in that shelter, but I was so exhausted, so bedraggled, that I gave up my goals of showers and beer and crawled inside to wait out the night and hopefully recover enough strength to get out the next day.
+Three miles from the highway crossing near Monson, about 5:30 p.m., I was spent.
+There is a shelter at this point, Leeman.
+I had never stayed in that shelter, but I was so exhausted, so bedraggled, that I gave up my goals of showers and beer and crawled inside to wait out the night and hopefully recover enough strength to get out the next day.

 It was the blackflies that convinced me otherwise.
 They followed me into the shleter, of course, were as bad there as on the trail.
-In a huff of disgust, I shouldered my pack and set out again, now about 6:00 p.m., trudged with just enough energy to put one foot in fronmt of the other, and in two more hours, crossed those remaining three miles.
+In a huff of disgust I shouldered my pack and set out again, now about 6:00 p.m., trudged with just enough energy to put one foot in front of the other, and in two more hours, crossed those remaining three miles.